 Special risks occur whenever archaeological investigations are applied to identify subsurface conditions and even a comprehensive investigation, sampling and testing program may fail to detect all or certain archaeological resources.
-The sampling strategies incorporated in this study comply with those identified in the Ministry of Tourism and Culture's 1993 Archaeological Assessment Technical Guidelines (Stages 1-3 & Reporting Format), but whenever possible the 2011 Ministry of Tourism and Culture's Standards and Guidelines for Consultant Archaeologists were employed as best practices.
+The sampling strategies incorporated in this study comply with those identified in the Ministry of Tourism, Culture and Sport's Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).

-STAGE 2 ARCHAEOLOGICAL ASSESSMENT GOSHEN WIND ENERGY CENTRE, HURON COUNTY, ON
+STAGE 2 ARCHAEOLOGICAL ASSESSMENT NEXTERA ENERGY CANADA, ULC